Mueang Uthong: Decline

-Ayutthaya Kingdom: 14th-18th century
+Ayutthaya Kingdom: 14th–18th century

 The area was re-settled during the Ayutthaya period since some chedis discovered by Damrong Rajanubhab appear to be of more recent origin and would appear to date from the time of Ayutthaya.
 No historical chronicle directly mentions Uthong in this period; the area was controlled by Suphan Buri.
-However, after Ayutthaya was sacked by troops of the Burmese Konbaung dynasty in 1767, both Suphan Buri as a frontier town and the surrounding settlements was destroyed and left abandoned.
+However, after Ayutthaya was sacked by troops of the Burmese Konbaung dynasty in 1767, both Suphan Buri, then a frontier town, and the settlements around it were destroyed and left abandoned.

 U Thong also became the origin of the Ayutthaya Kingdom, as the first King of Ayutthaya, Ramathibodi, was the prince of U Thong when the city was struck by an epidemic, prompting him to relocate east and found Ayutthaya.

-Rattakosin era: 1782–Present
+Rattanakosin era: 1782–Present

 In 1836, according to the Journey to Suphan, a poem written by a royal poet, Sunthorn Phu, Suphanburi as well as its surrounding area, which includes Uthong, was still wasteland; however, the area was resettled with limited numbers of villagers about four years later, around 1840.
-Later in 1895, during the reign of Chulalongkorn, due to the country's administration reform, the area was governed by a newly established district, Bueng Chorakhe Sam Phan (th:บึงจระเข้สามพัน), headed by the present-day Chorakhe Sam Phan sub-district.
+Later in 1895, during the reign of Chulalongkorn, due to the country's administration reform, the area was governed by a newly established district, Bueng Chorakhe Sam Phan (บึงจระเข้สามพัน), with its seat in the present-day Chorakhe Sam Phan sub-district.
 However, to conform with local history, the district government head office was relocated to the ancient city of Uthong, and the district was also renamed to such in 1939.

 The ancient city of Uthong was officially excavated by Damrong Rajanubhab and George Cœdès in 1930.